Twin Spica: Reception

 Jennifer Berman of THEM Anime Reviews rated the anime adaptation of Twin Spica five out of five stars but told readers, "Subtract a star if you don't like anime that have a somewhat slow pace."
 Berman praised its artistic design and noted that the character designs reminded her of works by Studio Ghibli.
 She found the characters "likeable" and saw Marika Ukita as the most intriguing character.
 Despite her praises, Berman noted one weakness in the anime adaptation.
 She observed the ending as "a rather open-ended one, and while it wasn't a bad ending, they probably should have thought of something better".
 Similar to the manga, the anime series was seen as gender neutral.
 Sony Pictures Entertainment vice president Todd Miller stated that Twin Spica was one of the titles aired on Animax which appealed to both genders.
 The first episode of the drama series aired with a 3.4 percent domestic viewership rating.
-Reviewers from the Yomiuri Shimbun rated the live-action adaptation an average two out of three stars and ranked it third overall among 11 series airing in summer 2009.
+Reviewers from the Yomiuri Shimbun rated the live-action adaptation an average two out of three stars and ranked it third overall among 11 series airing in Q3 2009.